 Citations requiring identification through the BMV are subject to a fee.
 All citations must be paid online using a valid credit/debit card, or by E-Check.
-Outstanding citations not paid within (10) days may result in booting and/or towing of your vehicle should it be found on Manchester University property, and/or a registration hold for future classes.
-The following transaction fees will apply to all online payments: E-Check \$2.50, Credit Car \$2.95 and Debit Cards \$1.00.
-Citations must be paid by vising the following url: https://nmreex01.manchester.edu/cesireportexec/ocp
+Outstanding citations not paid within (10) days may result in booting and/or towing of your vehicle should it be found on Manchester University property, and/or a registration hold for future classes as well as a hold on future student transcripts.
+Citations must be paid by vising the following url: https://nmreex01. manchester.edu/cesireportexec/ocp

 Five violations or more within a given academic year may result in that person's vehicle(s) being booted (immobilized) with each violation after the fourth citation.
-Booting mayoccur without warning upon issuance of the fifth citation and beyond.
+Booting may occur without warning upon issuance of the fifth citation and beyond.
 Repeat offenders risk losing their campus parking privileges for the remainder of the academic year, and booting/towing of their vehicle(s) when parked on campus.
-Unregistered vehicles will be booted following the issuance of the third ticket.
 Vehicles left booted for 48 hours may be towed off campus, at the owner's expense.

-Falsification of information to obtain a registration permit

-will result in the revocation of campus parking privileges for the remainder of the academic year, and charges of "Dishonesty" filed through the Student Conduct Review System.
+Falsification of information to obtain a registration permit will result in the revocation of campus parking privileges for the remainder of the academic year, and charges of "Dishonesty" filed through the Student Conduct Review System.